18 July 2023

 The announcement was made this morning by Downing Street after His Majesty The King approved the appointment.
 It follows the retirement of the Very Rev Mark Boyling as Dean last September.

 The Archbishop of York, the Most Rev Stephen Cottrell, joined the Bishop of Carlisle, the Rt Rev James Newcome, at the Appleby Horse Fair for the launch of a Gypsy Roma Traveller Friendly Churches initiative.

 They later toured other parts of the county, including calling in at Crosby Ravensworth CE Primary, the Junction 38 Truck Stop and Tebay Services on the M6 to explore its partnership with the mental health charity Growing Well, before a final stop at St Michael's church in Shap.
 Read more

 Please do pray for all those to be ordained Deacon or Priest in just over a month's time.
 And please remember to uphold their families in prayer also.

-Eight people will be ordained Deacon at a service at Carlisle Cathedral on Saturday 26 June at 2.30pm.
+Six people will be ordained Deacon at a service at Carlisle Cathedral on Saturday 1 July at 11.30am.
 Read more

 The Bishop of Carlisle is encouraging people to hold His Majesty King Charles III and the Queen Consort in their prayers, ahead of the Coronation.

 The Rt Rev James Newcome will attend the Coronation service - to be held in Westminster Abbey on Saturday 6 May – as part of his role as Clerk of the Closet in which he heads up the Ecclesiastical Household.

 The Church of England has published a special book of prayers - 'Prayers for the Coronation of King Charles III' - which runs from April 9 (Easter Sunday) up to the Coronation Day, and includes daily prayers, readings, and reflections.

 13 April 2023